salishnomad/system_monitor/README.md

 This project will help you to build the Weather Wizard and the Navigation Desktop.
 - It requires Gradle and Java.
 Gradle will be downloaded and installed if missing.

-You obviously need git (ie on Windows, you need the git bash tool).
+You obviously need [https://help.github.com/articles/set-up-git/](git) (ie on Windows, you need the git bash tool).

 To proceed: